BPDanek/multi-omics-pdd-FL-study/README.md

 | ENSG00000184260 | Transcriptomic     |
 | rs4238361       | Genetic            |
 | ENSG00000162739 | Transcriptomic     |

+## Tutorial
+You can find tutorial notebooks that will guide you in reproducing our results.
+You can find them in the directory `notebooks/tutorial`

+Inside the tutorial directory, you will find the following notebooks:
+- 01_installation.ipynb
+- 02_repo_structure.ipynb
+- 03_running_fl.ipynb

 References:
 1. Makarious, Mary B., Hampton L. Leonard, Dan Vitale, Hirotaka Iwaki, Lana Sargent, Anant Dadu, Ivo Violich, et al. 2022.
 “Multi-Modality Machine Learning Predicting Parkinson’s Disease.”
 Npj Parkinson’s Disease 8 (1): 35.